- Get Help

 Active Bystander Intervention

 We all can take action to prevent sexual violence.
 By intervening in situations that could lead to sexual violence, active bystanders can both prevent harm and uphold important community values, such as mutual respect and care.
-The #ItTakesAllOfUsSFU campaign aims to empower SFU and FIC community members to prevent sexual violence and to uphold important values, such as respect, care, and safety.

 When it comes to intervening in situations that could lead to sexual violence, trust your judgment.
 Sometimes the best time to act is after something has happened and not on the spot.